klarissamm/WDI_PROJECT_2/README.md

 ![image](http://i.imgur.com/lMG5Oik.jpg)

-You can click on these to bring up an info window containing additional information, such as an image, the type of cuisine of the restaurant, and the exact address.
+Users can click on these to bring up an info window containing additional information, such as an image, the type of cuisine of the restaurant, and the exact address.

 ![image](http://i.imgur.com/BqMllMm.jpg)

-Once you find one that you like the look of, you can add it to your day planner and move onto the next meal until you have a place to eat for breakfast, lunch and supper!
+Once a user finds a place they like the look of, they can add it to their day planner and move onto the next meal until they've planned a place to eat for breakfast, lunch and supper!

+They can always then run a new search as well.

 ![image](http://i.imgur.com/RGSwE8z.jpg)

-##Background
+##Background and design

+Vancouver is a beautiful city on the sea and I wanted the design and colour choice to reflect that.
+I matched the blues and greys of the nav bar and map to the photo of Vancouver that begins the user's journey on the app.
+All the other colours are simply darker or lighter shades of the same blue, combined with white, in order to have a sharp and clean look.

+I designed how the app would look with wireframes using Balsamiq, mainly the map and the sidebar.

+I used Snazzy Maps for the customised map as I wanted something that fitted my color scheme, and looked cleaner than the general Google maps theme.

+***BALSAMIQ WIREFRAMES***

+##API

 Register and Login was built on JWT authentication.
 I used jQuery, ES6, HTML5 and SASS on the front-end, Node/Express on the back-end, and Gulp and Bower as task managers.

-I used the Zomato API to serve data to Google Maps and filtered the data for the relevant neighbourhood and type of meal.
+After researching which API would best suit the app, I used the Zomato API to serve data to Google Maps and filtered the data on the front-end for the relevant neighbourhood and type of meal.

-##Challenges

-The biggest challenge was moving the information about the restaurant from the info window to the day meal planner in the side bar.

 ##What next?

-In the future, I wish to add further filters, and perhaps expand the app so that it deals with other areas of Vancouver that are further afield.
+I would love to add further filters, and perhaps add other cities to the mix, like New York or Toronto.

+##Technnology used

+<li>HTML5
+<li>SCSS
+<li>jQuery
+<li>Node.js
+<li>Express.js
+<li>Gulp
+<li>Bower
+<li>GoogleMaps API
+<li>Zomato AP